Slain Marine who cradled baby at Kabul airport loved her job

 DAVID LEE ESPINOZA, 20

-Lance Corporal David Lee Espinoza, a Marine from Laredo, Texas, joined the military after high school, and was being remembered as a hero by his mother.
+Lance Cpl.
+David Lee Espinoza, a Marine from Laredo, Texas, joined the military after high school, and was being remembered as a hero by his mother.

 “He was just brave enough to go do what he wanted and to help out people.
 That’s who he was, he was just perfect,” his mother, Elizabeth Holguin. told the Laredo Morning Times.